-- 1. Select Administration | System Settings | SWG Devices. - 2.
-In the Devices tree, right-click the Management Devices Group node and choose Add HA Device. - 3.
-In the main window, enter the mandatory Device IP, and optionally enter a description.
-Note that the device type is automatically set to Passive Policy Server. - 4.
-Click Save. - 5.
-Optionally, specify a virtual device IP, which will automatically route to whichever Policy Server is active at any given time, as follows: - a.
+- In the GUI of the designated Primary Active policy server, select Administration | System Settings | SWG Devices. - 3.
+In the Devices tree, right-click the Management Devices Group node and choose Add HA Device. - 4.
+In the main window, enter the mandatory Device IP of the passive server, and optionally enter a description. - 5.
+Click Save. - 6.
+(Optional) Specify a virtual device IP that will automatically route to whichever policy server is active at any given time, as follows: - a.
 In the tree pane, select Management Devices Group. - b.
-In the main window, specify a virtual Device IP and click Save. - 6.
-To complete implementation of High Availability, including synchronization of the database and configuration files, click .
+In the main window, specify a virtual Device IP and click Save. - 7.
+In the High availability Failover in field, set the number of seconds to wait after a failure occurs before the passive becomes active.
+The default is 600 seconds.
+The minimum value is 30 seconds. - Because the policy server only handles configuration and updates, it is acceptable to have a short outage and preferable to starting the lengthy automatic failback procedure.
+Before failback can complete, the synchronization of the potentially large database must be completed.
+If you know that brief outages of the active policy server (or network connection to the passive policy server) are possible, you should set this value higher. - 8.
+(Optional) Enter the address of a server, usually a gateway or router between the policy server and the scanners, into the Ping Node IP field.